ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

       swap pve -wi-ao----  12.00g
     ~~~

-    Only two logical volumes are listed now, and with the `pvs` command you can see how much space you have available in the physical volume where the `data` thin-pool was present.
-In this case it was in the `sda3` unit:
+    Only two logical volumes are listed now, and with the `pvs` command you can see how much space you have available in the physical volume where the `data` thin-pool is present.
+In this case it is in the `sda3` unit:

     ~~~sh
     $ pvs